History of the Virginia Beach Fire Department

 What began as an all-volunteer fire department in 1906 is now a 500-member strong all-hazards response agency.

-On January 1, 1963, the Town of Virginia Beach merged with Princess Anne County to form the City of Virginia Beach and the Virginia Beach Fire Department.
-The volunteer departments maintained their volunteer Fire Chiefs and Chief E. B. Bayne was appointed to the position of Fire Chief of the Beach Borough Fire Department.
+On January 1, 1963, the Town of Virginia Beach and Princess Anne County merged to form the City of Virginia Beach, bringing together their fire protection resources under a unified department.
+The volunteer departments retained their local chiefs, and Chief E. B. Bayne was appointed Fire Chief of the Beach Borough Fire Department.
+On September 1, 1971, Chief Bayne became the first Fire Chief of the consolidated City of Virginia Beach Fire Department, a position he held until his retirement in June 1974.

-In addition, the Department is a member of the Virginia Beach Emergency Response System and provides emergency medical technicians and paramedics to assist the Department of Emergency Medical Services with providing Advanced Life Support response to the community.
-The Virginia Beach Fire Department received its Accredited Agency status with the Commission on Fire Accreditation International (CFAI).
-The Department was initially accredited in 2001 and reaccredited in 2006 and 2011.
+As a member of the Virginia Beach Emergency Response System, the department provides emergency medical technicians and paramedics who work alongside the Department of Emergency Medical Services to deliver Advanced Life Support to the community.

 Chief E.B.
 Bayne, September 1971 - June 1974